With Tesla push, India mulls import tax cut if EV makers build locally

 Tesla's best-selling Model Y, for example, starts at $47,740 in the U.S. before tax credits.

-India's commerce and finance ministries, and Tesla, did not respond to requests for comment.
+India's commerce ministry, which is working on the plan, and Tesla, did not respond to requests for comment.

+Asked about the move, Finance Minister Nirmala Sitharaman told reporters "There is no proposal in front of me" to reduce import duties on electric vehicles.

 If such a policy is adopted, it could amount to a drastic reduction in the cost of imported EVs that local carmakers have been keen to avoid.
 It could also open the door for global automakers, beyond Tesla, to tap the world's third-largest car market where sales of EVs are less than 2% of total car sales, but growing rapidly.